Contrasting UFP Industries (NASDAQ:UFPI) and West Fraser Timber (NYSE:WFG)

-UFP Industries (NASDAQ:UFPI – Get Rating) and West Fraser Timber (NYSE:WFG – Get Rating) are both construction companies, but which is the superior stock?
-We will compare the two companies based on the strength of their profitability, risk, valuation, earnings, institutional ownership, analyst recommendations and dividends.
+UFP Industries (NASDAQ:UFPI – Get Rating) and West Fraser Timber (NYSE:WFG – Get Rating) are both mid-cap construction companies, but which is the better investment?
+We will compare the two companies based on the strength of their institutional ownership, valuation, risk, profitability, dividends, earnings and analyst recommendations.

-This is a breakdown of recent ratings and price targets for UFP Industries and West Fraser Timber, as provided by MarketBeat.com.
+This is a summary of recent recommendations and price targets for UFP Industries and West Fraser Timber, as reported by MarketBeat.

 |Sell Ratings